Double bubble plumbings and two-curve flops: Classification of Spherical Objects

 Note that in the case $p>2$, the endomorphisms of the core components and of their surgery themselves differ: the surgery is fat spherical but not spherical.

-\begin{Corollary} If $p>2$ is prime, then every Lagrangian sphere in $W_p$ admits an orientation such that, after applying a pure braid, it becomes quasi-isomorphic to one of the two oriented core components.
+\begin{Corollary} If $p>2$ is prime, then every Lagrangian sphere in $W_p$ admits an orientation such that, after applying a twist by the action of the pure braid group, it becomes quasi-isomorphic to one of the two oriented core components.
 If $p=1$, the same is true, except that it may also be quasi-isomorphic to a surgery of the two cores. \end{Corollary}

 Identify $H_3(W_p;\bZ) \cong \bZ\oplus\bZ$ with generators the core components $Q_i$, with either choice of orientation.
 The following is the homological analogue for $W_p$ of the `nearby Lagrangian conjecture', which implies that an exact Lagrangian in the cotangent bundle is homologous to the zero-section.
-Note, however, that we require a hypothesis on the Maslov class.
+(Note, however, that we require a hypothesis on the Maslov class.).